mrabhiram/oci-a10-virtualization/README.md

 # oci-a10-virtualization
-An terraform + Linux automation to virtualize A10 instance in OCI and create public VMs with vGPUs attached to it.
+An terraform + Linux automation to virtualize A10 instance in OCI and create public VMs with vGPUs attached using OCI L2 VLAN Networking stack.

 # Below are the required assumptions for this terraform automation